 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, except when we quote a non-biblical source that is using Scripture from a different version of the Bible.]

 In Matthew 17:20b.
-Jesus Christ declares to His inner circle of 12 disciples, “[I]f you have faith as a mustard seed, you will say to this mountain, ‘Move from here to there,’ and it will move; and nothing will be impossible for you.”
+Jesus Christ declares to His 12 disciples, “[I]f you have faith as a mustard seed, you will say to this mountain, ‘Move from here to there,’ and it will move; and nothing will be impossible for you.”

-John Gill’s Exposition on the Whole Bible infers that this verse of scripture pertains to the performing of miracles (“seemingly impossible” things) and that the passage is applicable to Jesus’ apostles only.
-Gill states,
+John Gill’s Exposition on the Whole Bible infers that this scripture pertains to the performing of miracles (“seemingly impossible” things) and that what Jesus Christ said is applicable to only His 12 disciples.
+According to Gill,

 [Saying to the mountain, “Move from here to there,” means,] not that it would be ordinarily or ever done in a literal sense by the apostles, that they should remove mountains; but that they should be able to do things equally difficult, and as seemingly impossible, if they had but faith, when the glory of God, and the good of men, required it. . . .
 [I]t was meant that they should, and besides, have done, things equally as great as this, and which is the sense of the words.

-Matthew Poole’s English Annotations on the Holy Bible specifically says that Matthew 17:20b relates to the performing of miracles and indicates that this ability is not applicable to anyone other than Jesus’ apostles.
+Matthew Poole’s English Annotations on the Holy Bible specifically states that Matthew 17:20b relates to the performing of miracles and indicates that this ability is not applicable to anyone other than Jesus Christ’s 12 disciples.
 Poole asserts, “The promise of working miracles by a Divine power committed to them, was a particular promise made to the disciples. . . .”

-Assessment of Matthew 17:20b: Of the Bible commentaries that we consulted, only the two that we have cited make statements about this verse of scripture that are relevant to this article.
-Although both of these commentaries indicate that this scripture pertains to the performing of miracles and that this ability is not applicable to anyone other than Jesus’ apostles, we are reluctant to draw any definite conclusions regarding this particular scripture without support from additional sources.
+Assessment of Matthew 17:20b: Of the Bible commentaries that we consulted, only the two that we have cited make statements about this scripture that are relevant to this article.
+Although both of these commentaries indicate that this scripture pertains to the performing of miracles and that this ability is not applicable to anyone other than Jesus Christ’s 12 disciples, we are reluctant to draw any definite conclusions with regard to this particular scripture without support from additional sources.

-Similarly to what He told His 12 disciples in Matthew 17:20b, Jesus Christ asserts in Matthew 21:21b-22, “Assuredly, I say to you, if you have faith and do not doubt, you will . . . say to this mountain, ‘Be removed and be cast into the sea,’ it will be done.
+Similarly to what Jesus Christ told His 12 disciples in Matthew 17:20b, He asserts in Matthew 21:21b-22, “Assuredly, I say to you, if you have faith and do not doubt, you will . . . say to this mountain, ‘Be removed and be cast into the sea,’ it will be done.
 And whatever things you ask in prayer, believing, you will receive.”

-Barnes’ Notes on the Whole Bible expresses the belief that this scripture passage relates to the performing of miracles and that Jesus’ promise is not applicable to anyone other than His apostles.
+Barnes’ Notes on the Whole Bible expresses the belief that this scripture relates to the performing of miracles and that Jesus Christ’s promise is not applicable to anyone other than His disciples.
 According to Barnes,

 The power and prevalence of [wonder-working faith is] expressed figuratively. . . .
 Whatever was the intent of [the term this mountain], the same must be the expectation of faith, how impossible soever [sic] it might appear to sense.
 But this is a proverbial expression intimating that we are to believe that nothing is impossible with God, and therefore that what he has promised shall certainly be performed, though to us it seem impossible.

-Peter Pett’s Commentary on the Bible expresses the belief that this scripture pertains to the performing of miracles and infers that this passage is applicable to Christians living today, in addition to the early followers of Jesus Christ.
+Peter Pett’s Commentary on the Bible expresses the belief that the same scripture pertains to the performing of miracles and infers that it is applicable to Christians living today, in addition to the early followers of Jesus Christ.
 According to Pett,

-The following comments by Poole with regard to Matthew 21:21b-22 are especially supportive of the belief that not only Jesus’ early followers, but also Christians (i.e., “believing souls”) living today, have been endowed with the ability to perform miracles:
+The following comments by Poole with regard to Matthew 21:21b-22 are especially supportive of the belief that not only Jesus Christ’s early followers, but also, “believing souls” (i.e., Christians) living today, have been endowed with the ability to perform miracles:

 [T]here is nothing conducive to the glory of God and our own good, but believers may receive at the hand of God, if they can believe without doubting that what they would have shall come to pass.
 I see no reason to discourse of a faith of miracles as different from other faith; which only thus differed, that the disciples (the apostles I mean) had a power given them, and a promise made to them, that they should be able to work miraculous operations, which is not given to other Christians serving only the particular occasions of that time, to give credit to the gospel.
 The general proposition is true, and shall be made good to every believer: That whatsoever good is made the matter of a promise, (such are all good things), shall be given to believing souls, praying for them.

-Adam Clarke Commentary was the only Bible commentary we consulted that indicates Matthew 21:21b-22 does not pertain to the performing of miracles, so whether or not Clarke believes the passage is applicable to current followers of Christ it is not relevant to this article.
+Adam Clarke Commentary was the only Bible commentary we consulted that indicates Matthew 21:21b-22 does not pertain to the performing of miracles, so whether or not Clarke believes this scripture is applicable to current followers of Jesus Christ, it is not relevant to this article.
 Clarke states,

 Removing mountains, and rooting up of mountains, are phrases very generally used to signify the removing or conquering great difficulties – getting through perplexities. . . .
 He that has faith will get through every difficulty and perplexity; mountains shall become molehills or plains before him.
 The saying is neither to be taken in its literal sense, nor is it hyperbolical: it is a proverbial form of speech, which no Jew could misunderstand, and with which no Christian ought to be puzzled.

-Assessment of Matthew 21:21b-22: Most of the Bible commentaries we have cited indicate that this scripture passage pertains to the performing of miracles.
-Furthermore, a majority of these commentaries express the belief that this passage is applicable to Christians living today, as well as to Jesus’ early followers.
+Assessment of Matthew 21:21b-22: Most of the Bible commentaries we have cited indicate that this scripture pertains to the performing of miracles.
+Furthermore, a majority of these commentaries express the belief that this scripture is applicable to Christians living today, as well as to Jesus’ early followers.
 However, these commentaries do not provide an explanation as to the basis for this latter belief.
-Therefore, even if the passage pertains to the performing of miracles, we do not think there is sufficient reason to believe the passage supports the view that Christians living today have the ability to perform miracles.
+Therefore, even if this scripture pertains to the performing of miracles, we do not think there is sufficient reason to believe it supports the view that Christians living today have the ability to perform miracles.

 Like what Jesus Christ says in the two previously mentioned scriptures, He tells His 12 disciples in Mark 11:23-24, “I say to you, whoever says to this mountain, ‘Be removed and be cast into the sea,’ and does not doubt in his heart, but believes that those things he says will be done, he will have whatever he says.
 Therefore I say to you, whatever things you ask when you pray, believe that you receive them, and you will have them.”

-Henry unambiguously believes that Mark 11:23-24 pertains to miracles, but infers that this passage is applicable to only Christ’s apostles and other early preachers of the gospel, not to Christians living today.
+Henry unambiguously believes that Mark 11:23-24 pertains to miracles, but infers that this scripture is applicable to only Jesus Christ’s 12 disciples and other early preachers of the gospel, not to Christians living today.
 He states,

 Now this is to be applied: To that faith of miracles which the apostles and first preachers of the gospel were endued with, which did wonders in things natural, healing the sick, raising the dead, casting out devils these were, in effect, the removing of mountains.

-Pett not only indicates that this passage is applicable to miracles (i.e., “impossible things”), but also takes the position that the passage pertains to anyone who has faith in God.
+Pett not only indicates that this scripture is applicable to miracles (i.e., “impossible things”), but also takes the position that this scripture pertains to anyone who has faith in God.
 According to Pett,

 Jesus’ reply to Peter and the others was that, as He Himself had demonstrated, they must have faith in God.
 He was pointing out the lesson of what faith can accomplish.
 The one who truly has confidence in God can not only wither fig trees but can even remove mountains.
 This general idea of moving a mountain was one that Jesus used fairly regularly.